Wongalara Carbon Abatement

 Project Information:

-Wongalara Carbon Abatement is a Savanna Fire Management project located at the Wongalara Sanctuary, approximately 120km south-east of Kakadu National Park and roughly 200km south-east of the major service hub of Katherine in the Northern Territory.
-Registered in February 2016, the project covers a vast area of approximately 192,542 hectares.
-The land is currently managed for conservation purposes by the Australian Wildlife Conservancy (AWC), having previously been a pastoral lease.
+Wongalara Carbon Abatement is a Savanna Fire Management project located at the Wongalara Sanctuary, approximately 120km south-east of Kakadu National Park in the Roper Gulf region of the Northern Territory.
+It was registered in February 2016 and covers an expansive area of 192,542 hectares.